 A UPS is a device that acts as backup power in the event of a power outage.
 It offers protection to electronic devices, such as computers and servers, against power surges and other similar problems.
 Generally powered by batteries, a UPS acts like an emergency parachute that enables you to properly process the graceful shutdown of necessary equipment and protect all crucial data on your computers and/or servers.

-With the help of UPS-supported your network infrastructure can remain connected for 90 minutes or more, following a power outage.
+With the help of UPS-supported technology, your network infrastructure can remain connected for 90 minutes or more, following a power outage.
 This typically provides valuable time to organize and react while waiting for power to be restored.
 It can also enable your team to remain productive, accomplish their tasks and attend to the immediate needs of your customers.

 With a UPS system in place, you’re not dependent on cellular data, which can be an expensive and unreliable alternative.
 You can also save money by avoiding extra expenses incurred from overdependence on mobile networks.